Holiday Houseboys in Madagascar

 Highlights of Madagascar

-Madagascar is an island country in the Indian Ocean 400 kms off east Africa.
+Madagascar is an island country in the Indian Ocean 400 kms off Mozambique in east Africa.
 In fact it is the fourth largest island in the world.
 It comprises of the main island plus some much smaller islands around it.
 The capital and largest city is Antananarivo.
 Previously named as the “Malagasy Republic”, Madagascar is an eco centre for a whole host of endemic species.

 Its variety of animals, birds, reptiles and fauna is amazing.
 Probably one of the best examples of an ecosystem still surviving today.
 Its isolation has enabled its unique wildlife to survive.
 However this is not to say it is not threatened by today’s technological advances, global warming and pollution.